 Creepy crawly critters are definitely NOT my favorite creatures, but spider science has always been fun to teach.
 It’s easy to see why!

-Spiders are a great way to teach a variety of science skills from basic needs of living things to life cycle and anatomy.
-Spiders are designed specifically for their environment and they are created to survive differently than many other living creatures.
+Spiders are a great way to teach a variety of science skills.
+From the basic needs of living things to life cycle and anatomy.
+Spiders are designed specifically for their environment.
+And they are created to survive differently than many other living creatures.

 We used a spider web bowl we picked up from Dollar Tree and some plastic insects to create a simple and fun game of Spider Toss.
 Toss the insects to see if the spider web catches them.
 Check out that concentration!